Skip to the main content.

 Moving Beyond Static Budgets

 Traditional budgeting processes often assume that financial conditions will remain relatively stable throughout the fiscal year.
-In reality, organizations frequently encounter unexpected changes.
+In reality, organizations frequently encounter unexpected changes, including:

 • Shifts in revenue or funding streams